top of page

 17. Selenium

-1. Avoid prenatal vitamins that use the sodium selenite form.
-Instead, look for forms such as citrate, methionine, yeast-bound, or chelates, as these will be better absorbed and be easier on the stomach and digestive system.
+1. Avoid prenatal vitamins that use sodium selenite.
+Instead, look for selenomethionine, a safer organically bound form of selenium, which is better absorbed and easier on the stomach and digestive system.

 18. Zinc